 It is now time to consider the parts comprising a four-wheel drive system.

 In any four-wheel drive system, the major parts are its differentials and the transfer case.
-Also, you will find locking hubs and possibly advanced electronics which help the car to better utilise the level of traction that is available.
+Also, you will find locking hubs and possibly advanced electronics that help the car to better utilise the available level of traction.

-The transfer case is a device which performs the function of dividing the power between a four-wheel drive's front and rear axles.
+The transfer case divides the power between a four-wheel drive's front and rear axles.

-The wheels of your vehicle are attached to a hub.
-You will usually find a locking hub positioned at the front wheels of a four-wheel-drive truck.
-When the front-wheel drive is inactive, the locking hubs perform the task of disconnecting the wheels at the front from the differential, driveshaft, and half-shafts.
-This results in the differential, the driveshaft, and the half-shafts becoming inactive if the vehicle is in a two-wheel drive state.
-This reduces depreciation on those parts while enhancing fuel economy.
+You will find a locking hub at the front wheels of a 4WD truck.
+When the front-wheel drive is inactive, the locking hubs disconnect the wheels at the front from the differential, driveshaft, and half-shafts.

 How a Four-Wheel-Drive System Works

-Now, there is another problem which arises from the kind of differentials used.
-An open differential divides the torque coming from the engine in two equal halves so that the two wheels that are connected to it get one half of the torque each.
-In the event that any of those wheels lose contact with the ground or happen to be on a surface that is extremely slippery, the torque being sent to the other wheel automatically becomes zero.
-In this case, even if there is a very high level of traction on the other wheel, it will not get any torque.
+An open differential divides the torque from the engine in two equal halves, so when any of those wheels lose contact with the ground or happen to be on an extremely slippery surface, the engine torque is sent to it.
+In this case, even if the traction is very high on the other wheel, it will not get any torque.